TracyAntonia/phase-1-challenge-1/README.md

 # phase-1-challenge-1
-# Description
+## Description
 - This is an input promt for marks input and grades output.
+It also works with speed and salary.

-# Technology used
+## Requirements
- Javascript
+- You need the following requirements:
- Html
+1. A computer that has Chrome installed.
- Css
+2. Visual Studio Code installed or any text editor of your choice.

-# Installation
+3. Node version 10 or higher installed.

-- The installation process requires a good computer and some simple steps,
+## Installation

-## OPTION ONE
+### OPTION ONE
-1) Open the terminal on your computer (ctrl + shift + t)
+1) Open the terminal on your computer (ctrl + shift + t).
 2) Clone the repository:

             use - git clone git@github.com:TracyAntonia/phase-1-challenge-1.git